The US Navy from 1790 to the Civil War

 With Davis’ departure came a significant change in the command arrangement of the Western Gunboat.
 The force was officially discontinued, and command transferred from the operational direction of the US Army to the US Navy on October 15th 1862.
 It was renamed the Mississippi River Squadron and Rear Admiral David Dixon Porter arrived to lead it.
 Porter’s period of command included decisive operations along the Mississippi against Vicksburg, He also commanded the naval forces in the unsuccessful Red River campaign.

-In late summer 1864 Porter was selected to command operations against Fort Fisher in North Carolina.
+In the late summer of 1864, Porter was selected to command operations against Fort Fisher in North Carolina.
 Porter exchanged places with Rear Admiral Samuel Phillips Lee, who came from the North Atlantic Blockading Squadron to the Mississippi.
-From July 31 1864 Captain Alexander Moseley Pennock exercised interim command of the Mississippi River Squadron until Lee arrived on November 1st 1864.
-Lee remained in command through the final operations until the squadron was discontinued on August 14th 1865.
+From July 31 1864 Captain Alexander Moseley Pennock exercised interim command of the Mississippi River Squadron until Lee arrived on 1 November 1864.
+Lee remained in command through the final operations until the squadron was discontinued on 14 August 1865.

 The US Ram Fleet and Mississippi Marine Brigade